The health and wellbeing of Scope customers is the highest priority for Scope.

 With the easing of restrictions, community sport can resume.
 Talk to your local service Manager or program Manager for more details on individual programs.

 As of 11.59pm 17 June 2021:

 Scope is continuing to monitor the coronavirus (COVID-19) health alert with the safety of our customers and employees our top priority.
 In line with current government guidelines, we have resumed all face to face and in centre services.

 We’re operating in a COVID-safe way, adhering to our COVID-safe plans, ensuring continued vigilance with infection control, hygiene, use of PPE and physical distancing.

 Funding & NDIS

 We are working with the NDIS to ensure your funds are allocated correctly during this time.

 We advise you to cancel any ongoing services such as transport that you will not be using during this time.
-Please contact your coordinator if you need support with this.
+Please contact your Coordinator if you need support with this.

 Please note: The government may update directions, documents and information in response to the way the coronavirus pandemic evolves.
 We will do our best to keep this information updated in a timely way.
-We recommend checking the government’s website for the latest information.
+We recommend checking the Victorian government’s website for the latest information.